EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 ---
 # Assumptions

-- You are a decent programmer in another language
+- You have some experience in another language

 - You know how to use the shell